verilylifesciences/variant-qc/Java/PlatinumGenomes-variant-transformation/README.md

 ```

 To run this job on the entire dataset:
-* add `--runner=BlockingDataflowPipelineRunner` to run the job on Google Cloud instead of locally
+* Add `--runner=BlockingDataflowPipelineRunner` to run the job on Google Cloud instead of locally.
-* use `--allReferences` instead of `--references=chr17:41196311:41277499`
+* Use `--allReferences` instead of `--references=chr17:41196311:41277499` to run over the entire genome.

 ## Results

-You have now created a table like [google.com:biggene:platinum_genomes.expanded_variants](https://bigquery.cloud.google.com/table/google.com:biggene:platinum_genomes.expanded_variants?pli=1)
+You have now created a table like [google.com:biggene:platinum_genomes.transformed_variants](https://bigquery.cloud.google.com/table/google.com:biggene:platinum_genomes.transformed_variants?pli=1)

 # Appendix

 ### How to Run this Job Against Your Own Data

-Pass `--datasetId=YOUR_GOOGLE_GENOMICS_DATASETID` instead of `--datasetId=3049512673186936334`.
+Pass `--datasetId=YOUR_GOOGLE_GENOMICS_DATASET_ID` instead of `--datasetId=3049512673186936334`.

-## Optional: modify the Cluster Compute Job
+## Optional: Modify the Cluster Compute Job

 Some ideas:
 * Add additional fields from the variant to the BigQuery schema.